 Some believers in mystical energy feel that the crystal skulls have a broad range of powers.
 They can be used to aid in divination, in healing, and even psychic communication.
 Others claim that they have refractive properties unlike other crystals.
 They are said to remain at exactly 70 degrees no matter what temperature they are exposed to.
 They possess spiritual auras that can be photographed.
 Some even speculate that when all the crystal skulls are brought together, it will bring about the end of the world.

-So this Sydney Burney character, perhaps he was the one who actually found the skull in a Mayan ruin, and traced its history back to the Atlanteans?
+So this Sydney Burney character, perhaps he was the one who actually found the skull in a Maya ruin, and traced its history back to the Atlanteans?
 Well, there is additional hard evidence that Burney owned the skull as far back as 1933, because he wrote a letter about it to the American Museum of Natural History, which they still have.
 Three years later, the British anthropological journal Man published an article about Burney's skull, and this 1936 article remains the earliest known documentation of any crystal skull.
-(I've since received an 1887 New York Times article in which a paper was presented about a skull -- see next paragraph. -BD)

 For decades, the British Museum and the Museum of Man displayed their crystal skulls with the provenances originally provided by Eugene Boban, which was that the skulls came from pre-Columbian Aztec origin.
 But then, in separate studies in the 1990's, both the British Museum and the Smithsonian examined a number of crystal skulls, including all of those in museum collections attributed to Eugene Boban.
 Analysis of the cut and polish marks by electron microscope proved that they were made using 19th century rotary cutting tools, identical to those in use in Idar-Oberstein at that time.
 The British Museum now lists their skull as "probably European, 19th century," and "not an authentic pre-Columbian artifact."